Skip to content

 To create a recording rule with PromQL, you can use our documentation.

-You have a name to choose, this name will be used as the alert name in status dashboard and notifications.
+You need to choose a name; this name will be used as the alert name in the status dashboard and notifications.

 You can add warning and/or critical PromQL and configure the delay.
 The delay corresponds to the time during which the threshold of the PromQL must be exceeded to change its status.